 The Theodore Roosevelt Memorial is dedicated to the 26th President of the United States, who was a passionate explorer and a naturalist.
 The memorial includes also exhibition galleries such as its famous rotunda featuring dinosaur exhibits and specimens.

 Finally, the Discovery Room is an interactive learning space for children and families.

-The American Museum of Natural History organizes temporary exhibitions, research programs, educational activities for all ages and learning courses for educators.
+The American Museum of Natural History organizes temporary exhibitions, research programs, educational activities for all ages, and learning courses for educators.

-The American Museum of Natural History is also famous as the set of the film “Night at the museum”.
+A curiosity: the American Museum of Natural History is also famous as the main set of the 2006 film Night at the Museum.